 Fracturing Systems | Mongoose Sand-Jet Perforating with Annular Fracs

-The unique Multistage Unlimited resettable frac plug isolates the frac zone from the hole below and anchors the isolation assembly during sand-jet perforating and frac pumping.
+The unique Multistage Unlimited multi-set bridge plug isolates the frac zone from the hole below and anchors the isolation assembly during sand-jet perforating and frac pumping.

 Sand-jet perforating sub

 Sand-jet perforating subs are heavy-wall components with engineered tungsten-carbide nozzles.
 The number, spacing, and phasing of nozzles is matched to each job.
 To cut perforations, sand-laden fluid is pumped down the coiled tubing and through the nozzles.
 The high-velocity slurry cuts through the casing and cement and into the formation in about 8 minutes.
 The resulting perforations serve as excellent initiation points for fracturing.